Blu3wolf/BMS-Docs/Acronyms.md

 WIP | Work In Progress |
 WOW | Weight On Wheels | e.g aircraft is on the ground.
 WPN | Weapon | usually, the WPN format MFD page.
-Used for AGM-65 and AGM-88
+Used for AGM-65 and AGM-88 XMIT or XMT | Transmit | To transmit radio signals etc.